Drinking culture: Drinking etiquette

 For the purposes of buying rounds of alcoholic drinks in English public houses, William Greaves, a retired London journalist, devised a set of etiquette guidelines as a Saturday morning essay in the defunct Today newspaper.
 Known as Greaves' Rules, the guidelines were based upon his long experience of pubs and rounds.
 The rules were later recommissioned by The Daily Telegraph and published in that newspaper on November 20, 1993.
 Copies of the rules soon appeared in many pubs throughout the United Kingdom.

 Kate Fox, a social anthropologist, came up with a similar idea in her book Watching the English, but concluded their rationale was the need to minimize the possibility of violence between drinking companions.

 When it is socially acceptable to drink differs around the world.
-For example, drinking at early times of the day is frowned upon in some countries, including Britain, Iceland, and the Czech Republic, whose drinkers limit themselves to the evening, some don't start until past midnight and stay out especially late.
+For example, drinking early in the day is frowned upon in some countries, including Britain, Iceland, and the Czech Republic, where drinkers limit themselves to the evening; some don't start until past midnight and stay out especially late.

-Though noon is often seen as earliest appropriate time of day to consume alcohol, especially on its own, there are some exceptions such as drinking Buck's Fizzes on Christmas Day morning.
+Though noon is often seen as the earliest appropriate time of day to consume alcohol, especially on its own, there are some exceptions, such as drinking Buck's Fizzes on Christmas Day morning.
 In Germany, it is tradition to get a drink on Sunday morning, Frühschoppen, to commemorate when families would go to the pub after church.
 In the countries of Spain, France, Russia, and Germany, day drinking is more common.
 Drinks served with breakfast or brunch, like a mimosa or bloody mary, are common in many cultures.
 However, even in countries where day drinking is socially acceptable, it is restricted compared to the heavier periods of drinking recurrent during weekend days.

 Vertical drinking

 Vertical drinking means that all or most of the patrons in an establishment are standing while drinking.
-This is linked to faster rates of consumption, and can lead to tension and possibly violence as patrons attempt to maneuver around each other.
+This is linked to faster rates of consumption and can lead to tension and possibly violence as patrons attempt to maneuver around each other.